Condor Legion: Other campaigns

 The Condor Legion also took part in the Battle of Brunete, a Republican offensive designed to take the pressure off northern Spain where fighting was ongoing.
-The legion was sent from the north to reinforce a broken line.
+The Legion was sent from the north to reinforce a broken line.
 There were repeated raids by bombers and by fighters based in Salamanca on Republican armoured vehicles and, later, defensive positions.
 Despite Nationalist fears, Republican aircraft were ineffective compared with German aircraft; the Messerschmitt Bf 109 was superior to the I-15 and I-16 models used by Republican forces.
-The legion lost eight aircraft, but claimed 18 victories.
+The Legion lost eight aircraft, but claimed 18 victories.
 German tactics improved after Brunete, particularly the en masse use of tanks by the Nationalists.

 The Nationalists again focused on capturing northern Spain.
-The latest models of German test aircraft faced an outdated Basque air force which had some Russian planes.
-Heavy aerial bombardment by 200 Nationalist, German and Italian planes occurred far behind Basque lines in August 1937 and led to the fall of Santander after the 1 September battle.
-The battle in Asturias ended with the fall of Gijon on 21 October.
-A large amount of ammunition was used by the Legion, including a million machine gun rounds and 2,500 tonnes of bombs.
-Germany immediately began to ship its industrial production back to Spain.
-Sperrle argued repeatedly with Faupel against HISMA's monopoly, and Faupel was replaced by Franco.
+The latest models of German test aircraft faced an outdated Basque air force which had some Soviet planes.
+Heavy aerial bombardment by 200 Nationalist, German, and Italian planes occurred far behind Basque lines in August 1937 and led to the fall of Santander after 1 September.
+The battle in Asturias ended with the fall of Gijón on 21 October.
+The Legion used a large amount of ammunition, including a million machine gun rounds and 2,500 tonnes of bombs.

+After the Nationalist conquest of Asturias, much of the region's industrial and mineral production was shipped to Germany, demanded as repayment for the service of the Legion.

+Sperrle argued repeatedly with Faupel against HISMA's monopoly, and Franco demanded Faupel's replacement.
 Sperrle also returned to Germany, and was replaced by Hellmuth Volkmann.
 After disagreements with Volkmann, Von Richthofen was replaced with Hermann Plocher in early 1938.